oceanicsdotio/oceanics.io/README.md

   domain: oceanics.io
 ```

-Then delete the `owner: true` from the Oceanicsdotio entry.
+Delete the `owner: true` from the Oceanicsdotio entry.
 Delete any default Providers that you don't want populated in the graph.
 These each have an API registration key created, so are not granted access rights by default and are safe to keep.

 ### Modifying the web API